linxiulei/EPlayer/README.md

 3. Plug-in one of your iOS devices or use simulator
 4. Choose build target and cmd + r to run this application

-**note**: if you're using the device, try to use iTunes to copy some movies through Filesharing
+**Note**: if you're using a device, try to use iTunes to copy some movies through Filesharing

 ## Dependencies and Acknowledges